About Jefferson County

 Mugshots & Booking Photos

-Mugshots in Jefferson County are taken and retained by the Jefferson County Sheriff's Office during the booking process.
+Mugshots in Jefferson County are taken and retained by Jefferson County Sheriff's Office during the booking process.
 These photographs are part of the public record and can be accessed through the Sheriff's Office or via online databases that compile such information.
-Oklahoma does not have specific laws for mugshot removal, making it important for individuals to understand the public nature of these records.
+Oklahoma does not have specific laws for mugshot removal, making it important for people to understand the public nature of these records.
 Searching for mugshots can typically be done through the Sheriff's Office website or by direct inquiry.

 Courts & Case Records

-- The Jefferson County Court Clerk maintains official court records, accepts filings, collects fees and fines, and provides certified copies of court documents.
+- Jefferson County Court Clerk maintains official court records, accepts filings, collects fees and fines, and provides certified copies of court documents.

 - Fees for court records typically include $1.00 per page for copies and additional certification fees as established by state statute.